Home > Interview > “Inevitably Sustainability will Play a Far Greater Role in the Future”

 Could you please brief on the technological benefits of the well-managed façades?

-Well-managed façades not only relate to the maintenance of the façades during the operation of a building but should take be taking into account at the commencement of the design.
-You should spend enough time during the design stage to fully develop the building envelope, improve constructability, allow for testing and commissioning which should result in more efficient construction, and reduce building operating costs.
+Well-managed façades not only relate to the maintenance of the façades during the operation of a building but should take be taken into account at the commencement of the design.
+You should spend enough time during the design stage to fully develop the building envelope, improve constructability, and allow for testing and commissioning which should result in more efficient construction, and reduce building operating costs.

 What are your views on the future façade and fenestration technologies as well as materials?

 The key here is environmental concerns, using recycled and recyclable materials that should contribute to achieving higher sustainability targets.
 The ultimate goal is to realise self-sustainable buildings.
 In the future, I can see photovoltaic panels being completely incorporated within the façade and kinetics façades being the norm.
 These changing façades are responding to the change in climate conditions per day or per season, continuously adapting to provide the optimum performance of the façade.

 What are the challenges the architectural segment is facing due to this Covid-19 situation?

 Across the board, many sectors and disciplines, have been enormously impacted by Covid-19.
 Probably the biggest constraint on the business environment is the limitation of liquidity and cash flow, which is trickling down through the market.
 This brings a raft of other challenges to the table such as a few upcoming projects, hard-fought acquisitions with reduced margins, and delayed payments of invoices.
 However, having navigated two previous economic crises, Bluehaus Group has acted swiftly and with great care, at this moment we remain cautiously positive about the construction segment.

 Has this pandemic affected your business?
 How are you dealing with this situation?